 One can hardly imagine a more peaceful or delightful place for the worship of God than the Church of St Mary the Virgin, Hawkesbury.
 It is an ancient building, enshrining in Cotswold stone a thousand years of English craftsmanship going back to Saxon times.
-The Bishop of Gloucester on a recent visit described the church as a “precious treasure” and “one of his favourite churches”.
+The late Bishop of Gloucester, on a recent visit, described the church as a “precious treasure” and “one of his favourite churches”.

 The Deanery, as it became, was under the Bishop of Worcester, although the manor itself was held by the Abbot of Pershore.
 The Abbey established a manorial centre, a few hundred yards to the west of the church, with a staff of clergy and lay brothers drawn from the Abbey.
 The Manor of Hawkesbury is mentioned in the Domesday Book under the landholdings of St Mary’s at Pershore.
 Thus Hawkesbury was a significant centre for Christian teaching in its own right and controlled a large estate, which has given rise to the large scale of the current church with the nave and chancel easily able to accomodate over 300 people.